FZJ-INM1-BDA/siibra-explorer/README.md

 ["http://localhost:3001/manifest.json","http://localhost:9001/manifest.json"]
 ```

-The developer may choose to do any of the following:
+Plugin developers may choose to do any of the following:

 _shell_